-- Creates a unified approach to labelling hazardous materials.
+- Creates a unified approach to labeling hazardous materials.

-The U.S. played a huge role in creating and instating the GHS and the American Occupational Safety and Health Administration regulators committed to adopting its guidelines on a timeline that concluded in 2015.
+The U.S. played a huge role in creating and instating the GHS.
+The American Occupational Safety and Health Administration (OSHA) regulators committed to adopting its guidelines on a timeline that concluded in 2015.
 However, while the U.S. was adopting guidelines under OSHA, Canada was creating the Workplace Hazardous Materials Information System, or WHMIS, their own hazard communication system.
 And across the pond, Europe was working on the CLP Regulation, their own interpretation and adoption of GHS standards.

 As you can see, the GHS was already a fairly technical system, and its adoption by different countries and cultures around the world has led to an overload of confusing information online that may only apply to one specific country.
-Even now, regulatory bodies and chemical businesses have created their own interpretations of their countries standards which were derived from GHS standards.
+Even now, regulatory bodies and chemical businesses have created their own interpretations of their country's standards, which were derived from GHS physical hazard standards.

-For the purposes of this article, we’ll be focusing mainly on the United States and OSHA’s definitions of physical hazardous classes.
+For the purposes of this article, we’ll be focusing mainly on the U.S. and OSHA’s definitions of physical hazardous classes.
 But we do encourage you to look into some of the fascinating differences in each country’s interpretation of the same standards.

 Hazardous material groups

-Another point of order: We’ll also be focused only on physical hazards for this article.
-The GHS defines three main hazards groups, the first step to breaking down the full spectrum of hazards.
+The GHS defines three main hazard groups, the first step to breaking down the full spectrum of hazards.

 - Health hazards group: These hazards can cause adverse health effects in users through exposure.
 Examples include acute toxicity, carcinogenicity and respiratory sensitization.

 A hazard class describes the nature and danger of a chemical hazard by putting it into a group with materials that have similar properties.
+How many different hazard classes are there?
 The GHS identified 16 classes of physical hazards.
 OSHA sometimes recognizes 16 separate classes and sometimes combines them together for a total of nine classes.
 The U.S. Code of Federal Regulation specifically identifies nine classes instead of 16.
 The nine are as follows:

 Class 1: Explosives

 Explosives are materials with molecules that can rapidly deteriorate from their solid state into very hot gas, creating a sudden, violent effect.
-Because of their volatile nature, these items are not usually shipped by air.
+Because of their volatile nature, these items aren't usually shipped by air.
 Examples include fireworks, mercury fulminate and gunpowder.